barionleg/Xipho/docs/icecast-trunk/config-file.md

 This section contains paths which are used for various things within icecast.
 All paths (other than any aliases) should not end in a `/`.

 basedir
-: This path is used in conjunction with the chroot settings, and specified the base directory that is chrooted to when the server is started.
+: This path is used in conjunction with the chroot settings, and specifies the base directory that is chrooted to when the server is started.
   _This feature is not supported on Win32._

 logdir